codefresh-io/docs.codefresh.io/_posts/2023-08-30-aug-release-notes.md

 With App Groups, you can effortlessly focus on specific app deployments, as it consolidates deployment information for all applications within the group in the same view.
 This feature eliminates the need to navigate between the different applications for information on them.
 Tailor groupings according to the unique requirements of your organization and applications.

-To enable this, you need to turn on the `gitopsAppGroups` feature flag.

  {% include
 image.html